Public-Health-Scotland/technical-docs/CONTRIBUTING.md

 * *Python* - content for Python within PHS.
 * *R* - content for R within PHS.
 * *Version Control* - content for version control within PHS.
+* *Glossary* - used to host the Data Science glossary, should not be added to.

 ### Files

-Files created should be a `.md` file, with the following considerations:
+Files created should be a `.md` file within a directory, with the following considerations:

 * *File name* should be human readable, title case, with spaces.
 The name is directly used in the navigation bar, so should be as descriptive as possible.
   * Where the document is a step-by-step set of instructions that are universal, the file name should start with "How to ".